MicrosoftDocs/azure-devops-docs/docs/organizations/accounts/connect-organization-to-azure-ad.md

 1. If you use Visual Studio or the Git command-line tool, you might need to clear the cache for the [Git Credential Manager](https://github.com/Microsoft/Git-Credential-Manager-for-Windows/blob/master/Docs/Faq.md#q-why-is-gitexe-failing-to-authenticate-after-linkingunlinking-your-visual-studio-team-services-organization-from-azure-active-directory).
     Deleting the *%LocalAppData%\GitCredentialManager\tenant.cache* file on each client machine resolves the issue.

-2. If you use the alternate authentication tokens that are used by tools or scripts, [regenerate new tokens](use-personal-access-tokens-to-authenticate.md) for the Azure AD users.
-Complete the following steps:
+2. You don't need to regenerate tokens if your emails match.
+You do need to [regenerate new tokens](use-personal-access-tokens-to-authenticate.md) for the Azure AD users who need to be mapped.
+Complete the following steps.

     a.
 On your Azure DevOps page, at the upper right, select your profile image, and then select **Security**.